 Wisconsin schools have consistently been ranked among the best in the country.
 In Milwaukee County, school districts are “unified,” which means they include elementary, middle and high schools.
 In suburban counties, however, there can be separate school districts for elementary and high schools.
 In these situations, several elementary school districts will feed into a single high school district.
-Information about the public schools serving the area is provided in the current edition of Discover Milwaukee.
+Information about the public schools serving the area is provided on pages 58-60 the current edition of Discover Milwaukee.
 Click on the "Order Copy Now" button to receive your free copy.
 The state also publishes report cards for all public schools which can be viewed at: reportcards.dpi.wi.gov.

 Charter schools are public schools that are granted greater freedom in their operation so that they can develop innovative programs and curricula that could improve education as a whole.
 State lawmakers drafted charter school legislation in 1993 to foster an environment of creativity.
 Wisconsin charter schools are non-religious, free to the public, and open to all children in the state.
 They are created through a contract, or “charter,” between the operator of the school and the authorizer, which is typically a local school board, technical college or university.

 Although charter schools are exempt from many of the state laws and rules that govern public schools, they are required to have a licensed instructional staff, participate in the state student testing program and school performance report, and must comply with student health and safety regulations.
 Public charter school students take the state tests required of other public school students.

 Charter schools do not charge tuition.
 It is paid with money collected through property taxes and state funding.
 For more information, contact the state Department of Public Instruction at (888) 245-2732 or visit: dpi.wi.gov/sms/csindex.html